jimburton/scrabble/chapters/Chapter2.md

 ```

-In the next chapter we will use these validators when we start playing the game.
+In the next chapter we will use these validators when we start playing moves
+within the game.

 ## Tests